 As stated in the commentary on Rule II.1, press releases regarding an intention or similar to submit an offer, (other than in connection with a leak or risk of a leak), are not to be issued without the Council's consent.

-Scope for the offeror to stipulate conditions for completion of the offer condition may not be formulated in such a way that the offeror has a decisive influence over its satisfaction.
+Scope for the offeror to stipulate conditions for completion of the offer

 II.4 The offeror may stipulate conditions for completion of the offer (completion conditions).